Tradies Insurance Australia :: News

 Insurance News

-The Australian general insurance industry is on a trajectory of significant growth, with direct written premiums projected to surpass $144 billion by 2029.
-This forecast reflects a compound annual growth rate of approximately 4.7% from the $94.7 billion recorded in the previous year. - read more
+The Australian general insurance industry is on a trajectory of significant growth, with projections indicating a compound annual growth rate (CAGR) of 9.1% from 2023 to 2027.
+This expansion is expected to elevate direct written premiums (DWP) from $60.1 billion in 2023 to $83.9 billion by 2027. - read more

 Trades Insurance Articles